mcow7j/Data-Science-Projects/README.md

-### Repo for Methods of Data Science Coursework at Imperial College London, includes Python Notebooks submitted.
+## The following 3 projects were submitted for the Methods of Data Science Course at Imperial College London, they are in Python Notebook form.

-## Project 1: Exporing regression and classification methods including ridge and logitstic regression and Naïve Bayes classifiers in Python
+### Project 1: Exporing regression and classification methods including ridge and logitstic regression and Naïve Bayes classifiers in Python
-### Overview
+#### Overview
 Goal: Predicting climbing success rate from weather predictors
 * Data cleaning using Pandas
 * Exploratory data analysis
 * Compared regression methods including linear and ridge
 * Compared classifiers including Logistic Regression and Naïve Bayes using different metrics

-## Project 2: Exploring supervised Random Forests, Support Vector Machines and Neural Network in-depth for classification on noisy data in Python
+### Project 2: Exploring supervised Random Forests, Support Vector Machines and Neural Network in-depth for classification on noisy data in Python
-### Overview
+#### Overview
 * Data Balancing and Standardisation Methodologies for predicting car ratings
 * Explaining K-Fold Stratified Cross-Validation
 * Random Forest optimasation for number of trees, depth and number of split predictors